bioCKO/rnaed/README.md

    ```
    git clone https://github.com/oscar-franzen/rnaed/
    ```
-1. Install the necessary software components (listed in the top of pipeline.sh).
+2. Install the necessary software components:
+* GNU Wget
+* STAR v.
+2.5.1b
+* samtools v.
+1.3
+* java v.
+1.8.0
+* picard v.
+1.112
+* bamtools
+* bedtools
+* GNU Awk
+* BioPerl (Bio::SeqIO)
+* Perl 5
+* gmap-2016-05-25
+* NCBI liftOver
+* GNU parallel
-2. Prepare a file called "ucsc_146.snps.GRCh38.final", goto http://genome.ucsc.edu/cgi-bin/hgTables and select group "Variation" and track "All SNPs(146)" and Assembly "Dec.
+3. Prepare a file called "ucsc_146.snps.GRCh38.final", goto http://genome.ucsc.edu/cgi-bin/hgTables and select group "Variation" and track "All SNPs(146)" and Assembly "Dec.
 2013(GRCh38/hg38)".
 In output format, choose "BED".
 Type in the filename ucsc_146.bed and press "Get output".

    Then execute:
    ```bash
    awk -F '\t' '{print $1"\t"$3}' ucsc_146.bed > ucsc_146.snps.GRCh38.final
    ```
-3. Repeat step 2, but instead for version 141.
+4. Repeat step 2, but instead for version 141.
 The final file should be called ucsc_141.snps.GRCh38.final.

-4. Register and download [COSMIC](http://cancer.sanger.ac.uk/cosmic).
+5. Register and download [COSMIC](http://cancer.sanger.ac.uk/cosmic).
 The license of this database is not compatible with unrestricted distribution.
 Only the VCF files are needed.
 Put all files in a directory called `COSMIC`.
 Execute:

    ```
    for file in ./COSMIC/Cosmic*